 I don’t usually spend a lot of money on equipment.
 Ok, I probably should correct that… I don’t spend a lot of money on any single fly fishing item.
 I probably buy too much in total but I haven’t splurged on any top of the line Winston rods or Tibor Reels or anything even close to those price points.

-A couple of days ago, I was at Sportsman’s Finest and was just killing some time.
+A couple of days ago, I was at Sportsman’s Finest and was just killing some time looking for fishing equipment.
 I picked up an Orvis bamboo rod but quickly put it down after the $1750 price tag swung into my view.
 I would have loved to get it but I just can’t spend that much on a rod.
 I break them too easily.
 But, I could do a Winston maybe.
 I really loved the 4wt Winston that I borrowed from my guide a few years back at Broken Bow.
 It was like casting a feather.
 I picked one up, did the standard fly shop rod wiggle and put it back.
 I could do that.
 Wait, if they have an Orvis bamboo rod, maybe they have the Zero Gravity Helios rod by Orvis (yes, their ad seems to work).
 I asked the always helpful Ryan if they have other Orvis rods which he replied, no, we’ve tried to phase them out since the Orvis store moved back to Austin.
 “But, we do have a couple of Helios rods at 30% off.
 Would you like to cast one?”
 No, just ring it up I told him, I’ll take it.

 So, at this point, I was trying to decide which reel to put on it.
 I have a few 5wt reels – Reddington, Ross, Okuma, SA, LL Bean, and probably some other ones I forgot about.
 I thought, if I’m going to spend the big bucks on the rod, I might as well get a good… no a great, reel.